-Papua New Guinean (PNG) Legal Counsel Renata Yayabu believes “everyone has the potential for leadership”, but having “the right mentality”, is what’s most important.
+Papua New Guinean (PNG) Legal Counsel, Renata Yayabu, believes “everyone has the potential for leadership”, but having “the right mentality” is what is most important.

-The Master of Laws (Monash University) graduate shared her WLI program journey, how she’s building a network of women PNG lawyers, and tips for leadership success.
+The Master of Laws (Monash University) graduate shared her Women's Leadership Initiative (WLI) Leadership and Mentoring program journey, how she’s building a network of women PNG lawyers, and tips for leadership success.

 Having worked in various roles within PNG’s legal system, Renata knows workplace cultures and leadership opportunities can be more challenging and limited for women lawyers.

-The former Solicitor in Charge of the Public Solicitor’s Office in Vanimo hopes to have a positive impact on gender equity by creating more supportive professional environments and opportunities for women lawyers.
+The former Solicitor-in-Charge of Vanimo's Public Solicitor’s Office hopes to have a positive impact on gender equity by creating more supportive professional environments and opportunities for women lawyers.

 Recently, she established the Female Lawyers Forum – a network of women lawyers across PNG that can be mobilised to address gender-based violence and child protection.

-To help Renata achieve her developmental leadership goals, she applied for and was accepted into the WLI program in 2018.
+To help Renata achieve her developmental leadership goals, she applied for and was accepted into the WLI Leadership and Mentoring program in 2018.

 Over 18 months, Renata developed her own leadership style to exercise in-country.
 She expanded her developmental leadership knowledge and built her networks.
 She also took part in two week-long intensive leadership retreats with fellow scholars.

 "The WLI Leadership and Mentoring program allows me to create my own roadmap to be an effective and influential leader in the development of law.